5 min read

 "The housing provided is inadequate for non-singles."

-Of particular concern are fixed term contracts, or contracts that depend on funding.
+Of particular concern are differences between staff (Are curates valued more highly than youth workers?
+Youth workers than children's workers?), fixed term contracts, or contracts that depend on funding.
 This leads to job insecurity.
+Others mention Sunday work being seen as a voluntary part of their role.

 But perhaps this one should be listened to more than any: “Worked for ten months and was paid for three.”